 - Distribution of Obscene Materials –

 The distribution of obscene material to minors is a federal crime.
 It is also a state crime in Georgia so a simple text message or Snapchat image can result in both state and federal charges.
-The laws pertaining to obscene materials can seem archaic and brutally harsh when applied to kids under 18 using phones.
+The laws pertaining to obscene materials can seem archaic and brutally harsh when applied to children under 18 using phones.
+See our blog on The Dangers of Sexting for Children.

 Experienced Juvenile Defense Attorney in Georgia